safeledger logo

 Several key factors determine the final cost of your Trade License Renewal :

-• Business Location: Mainland licenses issued by the DET/DED have different cost structures compared to licenses from various Free Zones like DMCC, JAFZA, or DIFC.
+• Business Location: Mainland (DET/DED) license costs differ from Free Zones like DMCC, JAFZA, or DIFC.

 Late Renewal Penalties